 Ama thought he was a ghost and would have screamed if he had not pre-empted her by covering her mouth with one broad palm and smothering the scream in her throat.
-With the other hand he fumbled under her nightdress, a cotton lavender gown with a print of a huge grinning bear ...
+With the other hand he fumbled under her nightdress, a cotton lavender gown with a print of a huge grinning bear...
 The walls could sketch her stories.
 They could tell of how she wished she could melt into the bed.
 Become one with it.
 She would hold her body stiff; muscles tense as if that would make her wish come true.
 When she did this her father would demand, 'What's the fifth commandment?'
-(Unigwe 2009: 131-2).
+(131-2)

-The use of mental processes like "thought" and "wish" and material processes like "covering", "smothering" and "fumbled" in the text above delivered by the narrator depicts the victim's physical and mental ordeal in the hands of a man she calls father.
-The psychological damage she sustains in this awful encounter informs her passive attitude to everyone and everything around her in her adult life.
-The encounter also distorts her emotional stability, particularly to men, even as a prostitute.
-The intertextual reference to the fifth commandment by Brother Cyril while in the very act of raping Ama does not just show profanation of the highest order but also shows a case of double standards and hypocrisy on his part as a self-acclaimed child of God.
-The material processes ("covering", "smothering" and "fumbling") reveal the processes of an illegitimate act - rape initiated by Brother Cyril, the victim's foster father, while the mental and relational processes show the victim's physical and emotional being.
-In all, the author uses the victim's mental and psychological state to index rape as an act of violence against innocent and vulnerable victims.
-The processes show that rape is a physical and psychological violence against women and children.
-In the text below, one of the women uses relational processes to assert their humanity and challenge the oppressive social actors responsible for their inhuman conditions.
+The use of mental processes like "thought" and "wish" and material processes like "covering", "smothering" and "fumbled" in the text above by the narrator depicts the victim's physical and mental ordeal in the hands of a man she calls father.
+The psychological damage she sustained in this awful encounter informed her passive attitude to everyone and everything around her in her adult life.
+The encounter also distorted her emotional stability, even as a prostitute.
+The intertextual reference to the fifth commandment by Brother Cyril while in the very act of raping Ama does not just show profanation of the highest order but also shows a case of double standards and hypocrisy on his part as a self- acclaimed child of God.
+The material processes (covering, smothering and fumbling) reveal the processes of an illegitimate act - rape initiated by Brother Cyril, the victim's foster father, while the mental and relational processes show the victim's physical and emotional being.
+In all, the author uses the victim's mental and psychological state to index rape, under any guise, as an act of violence against innocent and vulnerable women.
+The processes show that rape is physical and psychological violence against women and children.